 Benchmark delivers public events to explore applications areas and challenges, including bias, transparency, privacy, imbalances of power, anonymity and consent.
 The pandemic has put responsible use of location data on everyone’s agenda.
 Location data is essential for tracking infection, managing privacy, supporting safe distancing at work and in public places, and delivering healthcare based on local needs.
 It is more important than ever to explore how to use this data for individuals and the public good, now and in the longer term.
 In response, Benchmark is now presenting panel discussions that explore these crucial themes.

-Our entrepreneurs work to deliver practical and real-world applications and services to illustrate the risks, opportunities and ethical considerations in using location data.
-By taking part in the programme, our entrepreneurs, corporate innovators and creative technologists help advance our global understanding of the issues around data ethics.
+The Benchmark program supports leading innovators to explore and develop solutions related to geospatial data ethics.
+Our entrepreneurs work to deliver practical and real-world applications and services to illustrate the risks, opportunities, and ethical considerations in using location data.
+Participants also help advance our shared understanding of how to use ethical principles in practice.

 Throughout 2020 there were 4 entrepreneurs in residence working on a variety of projects investigating areas of transport data, health, and public understanding of risk.
 All the projects have now concluded and details of the open-source tools that were developed can be found on the Benchmark Initiative Blog.